i-am-manish/my_GANs/README.md

 4.for certain epochs,train d by inputtting noise+mnist data

 5.train g with noise as input and images as output...viz.it will match Noise input features to image arraya output

+6.for GANS we atleast need 500 epochs...but my chrome sucks at even 50 epochs